The 5-Year Rule(s) on Roth Conversions Explained

 The Two Clocks, Defined Separately

-Worked Example: Why Most Pre-Retirees Over 59½ Can Ignore the First Clock
+Worked Example: Who Can Ignore Which Clock

 How This Connects to the Roth Conversion Pillar